-Like many employers, we’ve taken action to limit unnecessary risks of exposure.
-Many of our employees are working remotely, while field crews and others who must continue working in person are practicing social distancing, stepping up cleaning protocols and taking other protective measures in line with CDC guidelines.
-We know we play a critical role in the communities we serve and are prepared to continue in that capacity through any contingency that may arise.
+While our crews are on the job, ensuring that our system remains up and running, we are taking action to limit unnecessary risks of exposure.
+Many of our employees are working remotely, while field crews and others who must continue working in person practice social distancing, adhere to cleaning protocols and take other precautionary measures in accordance with CDC guidelines.

 Please understand that our crews and other employees have been advised to take precautions when interacting with customers or other members of the public based on social distancing guidance from the CDC.
-These measures include avoiding handshakes and attempting to stay at least 6 feet away from others when practical.
-If our representatives need to enter a gas customer’s home for safety purposes, they might wear appropriate protective gear.
+If our representatives need to enter a gas customer’s home for safety purposes, they wear appropriate protective gear.
 Also, as a precaution, the payment window at our Nogales office will remain closed until further notice.
 For information about payment options, click here.

-UniSource Energy Services and our sister company Tucson Electric Power are donating a combined $1 million to bill payment assistance and other coronavirus relief efforts in the communities they serve across Arizona.
+UniSource Energy Services and our sister company, Tucson Electric Power, donated a combined $1 million in financial support to bill payment assistance and other coronavirus relief efforts in the communities they serve across Arizona.

-We’re also happy to help electric customers switch from a time-of-use (TOU) or demand-based pricing plan to our Basic plan if they are concerned that on-peak energy rates or demand charges will increase their energy expenses due to increased time spent at home.
+Because we know that customers’ energy habits may have changed in the past year, we’re happy to help electric customers change from a time-of-use (TOU) or demand-based pricing plan to our Basic plan if they are concerned that on-peak energy rates or demand charges will increase their energy expenses due to increased time spent at home.